-1Approved for the treatment of other diseases.
-2Used in clinical trials for other diseases.
-3Not yet used in clinical trials.
+1Approved for the treatment of other diseases; 2Used in clinical trials for other diseases; 3Not yet used in clinical trials.
 CRC: Colorectal cancer.

 Table 5 Positive correlation between combined expression of cancer stem cell markers CD133, CD44 and CD166 and epigenetic readers